Poko18/ClusterProteinDesign/pipelines/colabfold_af2/README.md

 ```

 ### TO DO
-- [ ] add a script that would parse folder of pdbs, predict and do rmsd (notebook?)
+- [ ] add a script that would parse folder of pdbs, predict and do rmsd (notebook? or both.. so it is not running)